Acacia cupularis: Description

 Acacia cupularis is a glabrous, open shrub that typically grows to a height of 1–2.5 m and 2.5 m wide.
 The branchlets are often dark red-brown and covered with a white, powdery bloom.
-The phyllodes are asending to erect, straight, narrowly linear, 30–80 mm long, 1–4 mm wide and thick with two or three glands, the lower gland 3–14 mm above the base of the phyllode.
+The phyllodes are ascending to erect, straight, narrowly linear, 30–80 mm long, 1–4 mm wide and thick with two or three glands, the lower gland 3–14 mm above the base of the phyllode.
 The flowers are borne in spherical heads in two or three racemes 1–7 mm long on peduncles 2–6 mm long, each head with 16 to 22 golden yellow flowers.
 Flowering occurs from July to December, and the pods are more or less erect, somewhat resembling a string of beads, up to 70 mm long, 4–5 mm wide, crusty and dark brown.
 The seeds are oblong, dull, light brown and 3–5 mm long with an orange to scarlet aril.